H4kor/owl-blogs/README.md

                 -- This will be rendered as the blog post.
                 -- Must be present for the blog post to be valid.
                 -- All other folders will be ignored
-            \- status.yml
+            \- webmentions.yml
-                -- Used to track various process status related to the post, -- such as if a webmention was sent.
+                -- Used to track incoming and outgoing webmentions
             \- media/
                 -- Contains all media files used in the blog post.
                 -- All files in this folder will be publicly available